 The method of applying to Winchester depends on whether you wish to study full-time or part-time and which programme you are interested in.View content

-Full-time and part-time applicants (MA, MSc, MBA and MRes taught programmes)
+Full-time and part-time applicants (MA, MSc, MBA, MRes, DBA, DCA, DTh and EdD taught programmes)

 Applicants may apply online at UKPASS, the UCAS online applications system for postgraduate programmes in the UK.
 Applicants need to complete the registration process before creating their application online.
 Full details are on the website located at UKPASS.